-- We have made great progress in reducing SIDS.
-Since awareness campaigns that stressed back - sleeping for babies started in 1994, the SIDS rate in the United States has dropped by 50 percent.
+- We have made great progress in reducing SIDS. - Since awareness campaigns that stressed back sleeping for babies started in 1994, the SIDS rate in the United States has dropped by 50 percent.
 This decreased rate equals thousands of babies' lives and is a result of parents and caregivers placing babies on their backs to sleep. - In 1994, 4,073 babies died from SIDS and only 27 percent of babies slept on their backs.
-In 2009, 2,226 babies died from SIDS and 74 percent of babies slept on their backs. - In 1995, 77 American Indian/Alaska Native babies died from SIDS.
-In 2009, 52 American Indian/ Alaska Native babies died from SIDS. - Despite these decreases, American Indian/ Alaska Native babies are at higher risk for SIDS, based on their numbers within the U.S. population, than are Hispanic American, Asian American, or white babies.
+In 2009, 2,226 babies died from SIDS and 74 percent of babies slept on their backs. - In 1994, 1,235 African American babies died from SIDS.
+In 2009, 665 African American babies died from SIDS. - In 1995, 77 American Indian/Alaska Native babies died from SIDS.
+In 2009, 52 American Indian/ Alaska Native babies died from SIDS. - Despite these decreases, African American and American Indian/Alaska Native babies are at higher risk for SIDS, based on their numbers within the U.S. population, than are Hispanic American, Asian American, or white babies.

 - Babies sleep safest on their backs.
 Babies who sleep on their backs are much less likely to die of SIDS than are babies who sleep on their stomachs or sides. - Every sleep time counts.
 Babies should sleep on their backs for all sleep times-for naps and at night.
-Babies who are used to sleeping on their backs but who are then placed on their stomachs to sleep, like for a nap, are at very high risk of SIDS. - Sleep surface matters.
+Babies who are used to sleeping on their backs but who are then placed on their stomachs to sleep, like for a nap, are at very high risk for SIDS.
+Because of this added risk, make sure that you place your grandbaby on his or her back to sleep for all sleep times-including naps. - Sleep surface matters.
 Babies who sleep on a soft surface, such as an adult bed, or under a soft covering, such as a soft blanket or quilt, are more likely to die of SIDS or suffocation.

-Always place your baby on his or her back to sleep, for naps and at night.
+Always place your grandbaby on his or her back to sleep, for naps and at night.

-What can I do to lower my baby's risk of SIDS and other sleep-related causes of infant death?
+What can I do to lower my grandbaby's risk of SIDS and other sleep-related causes of infant death?

-There is no sure way to prevent SIDS, but parents and caregivers can take these steps to reduce the risk of SIDS and other sleep-related causes of infant death:
+There is no sure way to prevent SIDS, but grandparents, parents, and caregivers can take these steps to reduce the risk of SIDS and other sleep-related causes of infant death: